The 253 best Memorial Day 2023 sales to shop right now | CNN Underscored

 • Kathy Kuo: Shop the Memorial Day sale and get up to 35% off furniture, lighting and home decor sitewide.

-• Lovesac: Shop deals on comfortable and customizable home furniture built to last a lifetime — everything is 25% off through May 29.
+• Lovesac: Shop deals on comfortable and customizable home furniture built to last a lifetime — everything is 25% off right now.

 • Moon Pod: Shop editor-approved adult beanbags and save, thanks to an exclusive offer for Underscored readers: 25% off site wide plus an additional 15% off using code CNN15.